Alternate Fighter: Expanded

 As an action on your turn, you can expend Exploit Dice (up

-to your proficiency bonus) to strike the ground with mythic power.
-A shockwave of thunderous force erupts from you, forcing all creatures within 30 feet to make a Constitution saving throw.
-On a failure, they take bludgeoning damage equal to two rolls of your Exploit Die for each Exploit Die you spent + your Strength modifier and are knocked prone, and on a success, they take half as much damage and don't fall prone.
+to your Proficiency Bonus) to strike the ground with mythic force.
+A shockwave ripples out from you, forcing all targets within 30 feet to make a Strength saving throw.
+On a failure, targets take bludgeoning damage equal to twice your Exploit Die for each Exploit Die spent + your Strength modifier and fall prone.
+On a success, they take half damage and don't fall prone.
 Objects in this area take maximum damage.

 Mythic Focus

-As a bonus action, you can expend one Exploit Die to enter a legendary state of focus which you must concentrate on as if you were concentrating on a spell.
-For 1 minute, or until you lose concentration, you gain the following benefits:
+As a bonus action, you can expend one Exploit Die to enter a heightened state of focus, which requires your concentration.
+While concentrating on this Exploit, you gain these benefits:

 • You gain 50 temporary hit points.
 If any of these remain when the effects of this Exploit end, they are lost.